galaxyproject/training-material/topics/transcriptomics/tutorials/de-novo/tutorial.md

 > ![](../../images/BeforeAndAfterTrimming.png)
 {: .hands_on}

-Now that we have trimmed our reads and are fortuante that there is a reference genome assembly for mouse, we will align our trimmed reads to the genome.
+Now that we have trimmed our reads and are fortunate that there is a reference genome assembly for mouse, we will align our trimmed reads to the genome.

 > ### :nut_and_bolt: Comment
 >